bazhdarrzgar/30_Days_Of_Python/09_Day_Conditionals/09_conditionals.md

 # A is a positive number
 ```

-As you can see in the example above, 3 is greater than 0.
-The condition was true and the block code was executed.
-However, if the condition is false, we do not see the result.
-In order to see the result of the falsy condition, we should have another block, which is going to be _else_.

 ### If Else

 If condition is true the first block will be executed, if not the else condition will run.